freifunkMUC/puppet-ffm/Readme.md

 ```

-- *profile::batman_adv::gateway_number*: anything from 1 to 255
+- `profile::batman_adv::gateway_number`: anything from 1 to 255
-- *fastd::secret_key*: you need to provide this key by yourself by using
+- `fastd::secret_key`: you need to provide this key by yourself by using
-  the command "fastd --generate-key"
+  the command `fastd --generate-key`
-- *fastd::public_key*: you need to provide this key by yourself by using
+- `fastd::public_key`: you need to provide this key by yourself by using
-  the command "fastd --generate-key"
+  the command `fastd --generate-key`
 - vpn_service: which vpn-provider do you use? right now it is only mullvad
                supported but it should be rather easy to adjust to others

-You should also have a look at "hieradata/common.yaml" which has
+You should also have a look at `hieradata/common.yaml` which has
 several default parameters set.
 This data however gets overwritten
-by the more specific file "hieradata/$( facter fqdn ).yaml".
+by the more specific file `hieradata/$( facter fqdn ).yaml`.

 If you would like to use Vagrant for setting up a Virtual Machine
-you will need to create and change "configs.yaml" as well.
+you will need to create and change `configs.yaml` as well.

 In the configs.yaml which comes with the code you can see a working
 example.
-The one thing you need to change for sure is "boxname".
+The one thing you need to change for sure is `boxname`.
 Use the name of a ubuntu 14.04.1_lts vagrant-box you prepared or
 downloaded for this purpose.
-The example-file also refers to a provider 'libvirt' which you may
+The example-file also refers to a provider `libvirt` which you may
-install with "vagrant plugin install vagrant-libvirt".
+install with `vagrant plugin install vagrant-libvirt`.

 #### box behind nat